euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 This small Python package wraps around `Requests library`_, providing more convenient API, similar to `Django QuerySet`_, offering lazy evaluation of results, chaining filters and caching results locally.
-This effectively reduces requests to remote server to the minimum, which speeds up data retrieval process.
+This effectively reduces the number of requests to the remote server, which speeds up data retrieval process.
 The package covers full ChEMBL web services functionality so allows to retrieve data as well as perform chemical computations without installing chemistry toolkits.

-As an example the following code will retrieve all approved drugs for a given
+The following code example demonstrates how to retrieve all approved drugs for a given target:
-target:

 .. code-block:: python